codonaft/codonaft.github.io/pages/sponsor.md

         - *"We've got something else for you!"* when user is about to close a page
         - sudden loud commercials while you're listening to your silent relaxing meditative music
     - sudden [appearance](https://en.wikipedia.org/wiki/Clickjacking#Clickjacking_categories) of unwanted button in the position you were about to click
-    - replacement of normal support service with a retarded chat bot, that gives only a limited number of {% include span_with_tooltip.html body="useless feedback options" tooltip="In urgent cases, user can't report a real issue, can't contact a human, and will waste a lot of time brute-forcing the confusing menu options" %}
+    - replacement of normal support service with a retarded chatbot simulacrum, that gives only a limited number of {% include span_with_tooltip.html body="useless feedback options" tooltip="In urgent cases, user can't report a real issue, can't contact a human, and will waste a lot of time brute-forcing the confusing menu options, or will even receive an instant auto-close of the real reported issue with an amusing excuse" %}

 2. Hardcore intentional manipulative techniques, which suspiciously remind **scam techniques** which exist as something legal due to poor regulations:
     - unannounced enabling of {% include span_with_tooltip.html body="useless paid services" tooltip="Mobile operators love it" %}